marcojakob/code.makery.ch/collections/library/html-css-en-part3.md

 ### Class Selectors

 Class selectors are used very frequently.
-They are a bit more specific than type selectors, as they target a particulr group of elements rather than all elements of one type.
+They are a bit more specific than type selectors, as they target a particular group of elements rather than all elements of one type.

 To use class selectors add a `class` attribute to an element and give it an arbitrary value.
 In CSS, you can now address all elements that have the same `class` attribute.
 Classes are denoted by a **leading period**, followed by the `class` value.

-In the following example, the class selector targets all elements that have a `class` attribute with the value` highlight`.
+In the following example, the class selector targets all elements that have a `class` attribute with the value `highlight`.

 ##### CSS